 Footwork – Focus, Agility and Speed In Lacrosse Defense

 Agility and speed of footwork are the two aspects that can help you catch up with the attacker and keep him away from the goal area.
-The foot movement is not always straight.
+The foot movement is not always straight like a line.
 You may need to run towards the midfield, sideline or backward.
 You have to avoid the head-on collision with your opponent while blocking him physically.

 Always use the combination of your footwork and stick-work to defend the goal from the attacker.
 If the attacker is a leftie, you need to force him to switch the balance to his right and vice versa.
 You can do it when your footwork, agility and speed are at the maximum possible limit.